Blue Ridge Tunnel Trail

 On the Waynesboro end, the route gets steep, with an average grade of 6.5% and a maximum grade of 19%.
 Although bikes are permitted on the trail, it’s advisable to walk your bike in the tunnel due to foot traffic and the uneven surface of the tunnel floor.

-The tunnel itself is stunning.
-Construction began in 1850 using only hand drills, pickaxes, and black powder.
+Construction of the Blue Ridge Tunnel began in 1850 using only hand drills, pickaxes, and black powder.
 The work, done mostly by Irish laborers and enslaved African Americans, was completed in 1858; you can still see the drill holes in the stone.
 Stretching nearly a mile, it was the longest tunnel in the country at the time and was designated a National Historic Civil Engineering Landmark in 1976.
 It was abandoned during World War II when a new tunnel was bored to accommodate larger trains.
 In 2007, CSX Transportation donated the tunnel and trail right-of-way to Nelson County.
 The trail and tunnel were opened to the public in 2020.
 As you walk along the trail, look for interpretive signage that details its storied past.

 Parking and Trail Access

-Since the trail is quite popular, trail managers recommend visiting during the week in the morning or late afternoon to avoid the crowds.
-And please respect the private property around the area and only park in designated spots.
+Notice: The trail is popular, and it is recommended to visit during the week in the morning or late afternoon to avoid the crowds.
+Please respect the private property around the area and only park in designated spots.

 Blue Ridge Tunnel Trail Reviews